Making Tax Digital

 Maintaining business (including property) records in suitable software should mean the MTD submissions are very simple and straight forward, with little additional overhead beyond keeping good records.

-What is the PaTMa and HMRC MTD for ITSA pilot?
+What is the PaTMa and HMRC MTD for IT pilot?

 If you'd like to be involved with the pilot or to find out more, please get in touch.